nguyennguyenphuc/receipt_classification-/README.md

 - ✅ **GA Evolution**: Fitness should improve over generations
 - ✅ **Final Accuracy**: Should be > 0.85 for good datasets
 - ✅ **Model Saving**: Files saved in models/ and outputs/ directories

-Happy classifying! 🚀

----
-*This project implements a GA-optimized voting ensemble for Vietnamese receipt classification, using features extracted exactly like the original bill_classify code.*